Every time I speak to Americans about Cuba travel, there appear to be a lot of rumors and insecurities about how to travel to Cuba from the US.

 In practical terms, this means that you keep all your electronic receipts for your flights, hotel, or casa particular stays, and receipts from restaurants if they accept card payment (very few accept cards).

-Make sure they are all particulares and paladares!
+Make sure they are all particulares and paladares (privately owned)!

 The same goes for privately owned shops across the country.